 Not only does the Contour Tool allow you to offset your objects by inputting a numerical value like Illustrator does, but it gives you on-canvas handles for freehand adjustment as well:

 Anchor points are the individual coordinate points that make up a vector object.
-So, for example, the anchor points of a square would be the four points in each corner.
+For example, the anchor points of a square would be the four points in each corner.
 Moving those corners (or anchor points) would change the shape and appearance of the square.

 - Direct Selection Tool

 This means that you regularly have to switch back and forth between all of these tools when editing anchor points, which can be tedious.

 In Affinity Designer, all of these functions can be performed with a single tool — the Node Tool, which basically combines all 4 of Illustrator’s anchor point-editing tools into 1 handy tool — making it much easier to work with.

 A good example of this would be the tutorial I made demonstrating how to create a drip effect with Illustrator.
 In order to add drips to the object, I had to regularly switch back and forth between the different tools.
 When I made the same tutorial for Affinity Designer though, I was able to get it done without all of the back and forth between tools.